Bordeaux City Guide

 When to Visit

-The ideal window for visiting Bordeaux is during the late spring (May to June) or early autumn (September to October).
-These shoulder seasons offer pleasant temperatures and vibrant scenery without the heavy summer crowds.
-September is particularly enchanting as the grape harvest begins, though it is one of the busiest times for the surrounding vineyards.
-Travelers during these months will find a harmonious balance of manageable pricing and outdoor-friendly weather.
+The ideal window to experience Bordeaux is during late spring (May to June) or early autumn (September to October).
+These shoulder seasons offer the most agreeable weather for strolling through the UNESCO-listed city center and exploring the surrounding vineyards.
+September is particularly vibrant as the harvest season begins, though it remains a popular time for wine enthusiasts.
+Pricing and crowd levels during these months are moderate compared to the peak summer rush.